autosimtrans/autosimtrans.github.io/shared.md

 For audio-to-text task, use
 `sh run.sh < audioid.wav > output_audio/source_translation.txt`

-2. directory <b>output_xxx</b>: your environment should have a directory named `output_asr`, `output_transcript` or `output_audio`, depends on the task you involved in.
+2. directory <b>output_xxx</b>: your environment should have a directory named `output_transcript` or `output_audio`, depends on the task you involved in.
 You can also prepare multiple output directories of them, if you participate in multiple challenge tasks.
 3. file <b>output_xxx/dev_translation.txt</b>: we suggest you to put the source-translation result file of the development set under the corresponding task output directory, with the file name as `output_xxx/dev_translation.txt`.
 This is very helpful for us to eliminate the execution problems of your system.

 Unless coming across system execution error, each participant has only one chance to submit on each task.